California Psalms

 my encoding forms a twine-knot letter, like digits that record

-a massed orchestra, its rise to a new range, a new height
+a full orchestra rising to a new range, a new height

 in continuing performance.